Introduction to structural causal models in science studies

 Introduction

-We here provide an introduction to causal inference for science studies, with a particular focus on effects on the impact of Open Science.
-Multiple introductions to structural causal modelling of varying complexity already exist (Rohrer 2018; Arif and MacNeil 2023; Elwert 2013).
-Dong et al. (2022) introduce matching strategies to information science.
-We believe it is beneficial to introduce causal thinking using familiar examples from science studies, making it easier for researchers in this area to learn about causal approaches.
+By applying structural causal models to familiar examples from science studies, we aim to make causal inference more accessible to researchers who are unfamiliar with these approaches.
+We believe structural causal models are relevant to science studies broadly, but they are particularly relevant in quantitative science studies.
 We avoid technicalities, so that the core ideas can be understood even with little background in statistics.
-We first introduce the general approach, which we then briefly illustrate in three short case studies.
+Although we focus on structural causal models, not all causal thinking can necessarily be easily expressed in these models.
 In addition, we provide some extensive descriptions of approaching causality in three specific case studies in academic impact (on the effect of Open Data on citations), in societal impact and in economic impact (on the effect of Open Data on Cost Savings).

-The fundamental problem in causal inference is that we never have the answer to the “what-if” question.
+The fundamental problem in causal inference is that we never know for sure the answer to the “what-if” question.
 For instance, suppose that a professor received tenure.
 We can observe her publications when she received tenure.
 Would she also have received tenure, if she had not published that one paper in a high-impact journal?
 We cannot simply observe the answer, since that situation did not materialize: she in fact did publish that paper in a high-impact journal, and in fact did receive tenure.
 The so-called counterfactual scenario, where she did not publish that paper and received tenure (or not), is unobservable.
 This unobservable counterfactual scenario is the fundamental problem.

 Experiments are often helpful in getting causal answers.
-By controlling the exact conditions, and only actively varying one condition, we can recreate counterfactual scenarios, at least on average, assuming conditions are properly randomised.
+By controlling the conditions, and only actively varying one condition, we can recreate counterfactual scenarios, at least on average, assuming conditions are properly randomised.
 There are also some experimental studies in science studies, for instance studying the effect of randomly tweeting about a paper or not (Luc et al. 2021; Davis 2020), making papers randomly openly available (Davis et al. 2008), or studying affiliation effects by experimentally comparing double-anonymous peer review with single-anonymous peer review (Tomkins, Zhang, and Heavlin 2017).
 However, there are many questions that do not allow for an experimental setup.
 For example, randomising scholars’ career age or research field is impossible.
 But even in experimental settings there are limitations to causal inference.
 For instance, non-compliance in experimental settings might present difficulties (Balke and Pearl 2012), such as certain types of reviewers being more likely to try to identify authors in a double-anonymous peer review experiment.
 Additionally, scholars might be interested in identifying mediating factors when running experiments, which further complicates identifying causality (Rohrer et al. 2022).
-In other words, causal inference presents a continuum of challenges, where experimental settings are typically easiest for identifying causal effects—but certainly no panacea—and observational settings are more challenging—but certainly not impossible.
+In other words, causal inference presents a continuum of challenges, where experimental settings are typically easier for identifying causal effects—but certainly no panacea—and observational settings are more challenging—but certainly not impossible.

 In this Open Science Impact Indicator Handbook we introduce a particular view on causal inference, namely that of structural causal models (Pearl 2009).
-This is a relatively straightforward approach to causal inference with a clear visual representation of causality.
-It should allow researchers to reason and discuss about their causal thinking more easily.
-We explain structural causal models in more detail in the next section.
+Structural causal models are formally equivalent to another causal inference framework known as potential outcomes (Imbens and Rubin 2015).
+We believe structural causal models are a relatively intuitive approach to causal inference with a clear visual representation of causality.
+It should help researchers to reason and discuss their causal thinking more easily, even though not all causal considerations can be expressed as structural causal models.
+In the next section, we explain structural causal models in more detail.
+We then cover some case studies based on simulated data to illustrate how causal estimates can be obtained in practice.
+We close with a broader discussion on causality.

 Structural causal models focus, as the name suggests, on the structure of causality, not on the exact details.
 That is, structural causal models are only concerned with whether a certain factor is causally affected by another factor, not whether that effect is linear, exponential, or an “interaction” with some other effects.
-Such structural models can be represented by simple causal diagrams.
+Such structural models can be represented by causal diagrams.
 This graphical approach makes it relatively easy to discuss about causal models and assumptions, because it does not necessarily involve complicated mathematics.

 The overall approach to causal inference using structural causal models would be the following:

-- Assume a certain structural causal model.
+1. Assume a certain structural causal model.

-- Identified effects can be interpreted causally under the assumed structural causal model.
+3. Identified effects can be interpreted causally under the assumed structural causal model.

-Whatever structural causal model we construct, it will always be an assumption.
-Constructing such a structural causal model can be based on domain expertise and prior literature in the area.
-Whether a structural causal is realistic or not might be debated.
-This is a good thing, because by making causal assumptions explicit, we can clarify the discussion, and perhaps advance our common understanding.
 We cannot always use empirical observations to discern between different structural causal models.
-That is, different structural causal models can have the same observable implications, and so no observations would help discern between them.
-However, there might also be observable implications that do differ between different structural causal models.
+That is, different structural causal models can have the same testable implications, and no observations would help discern between them.
+However, there might also be testable implications that do differ between different structural causal models.
 We can then put the two (or more) proposed theoretical structural causal models to the test, using empirical evidence to decide which structural causal model is incorrect.
 Note the emphasis on incorrect: we cannot say that a structural causal model is correct, but we can say that a structural causal model is incorrect, if it is inconsistent with the observations.
-In summary, if we propose a certain structural causal model to try to identify a causal effect, we should make sure that its observable implications are at least consistent with the empirical evidence we have.
+In summary, if we propose a certain structural causal model to try to identify a causal effect, we should make sure that its testable implications are at least consistent with the empirical evidence we have.

 The main challenge then is to use a given structural causal model to identify a causal effect: what factors should be controlled for and, equally important, what factors should not be controlled for?
 We introduce an answer to that question in the next subsection.
 The introduction we provide here only covers the basics.
 We explicitly provide an introduction that is as simple as possible, in order to be understandable to a broad audience.
 Our introduction covers many typical situations that can be encountered, but there are other cases that cannot be understood without using a more formal logic known as do-calculus (Pearl 2009).
-Beyond existing introductions to causal inference, typically covering specific fields (Rohrer 2018; Arif and MacNeil 2023; Hünermund and Bareinboim 2023; Deffner, Rohrer, and McElreath 2022), there are also comprehensive text-books (Huntington-Klein 2021; Cunningham 2021; Pearl 2009), that provide much more detail and explanation than we can provide here.

-To provide an introduction useful to readers and scholars in science studies, we consider the case of Open Science, a movement and practice of making research processes more transparent (Fecher and Friesike 2014).
+To provide an introduction useful to readers and scholars in science studies, we consider the case of Open Science, a movement and practice of making research processes more open and transparent (Fecher and Friesike 2014).
 Many studies have been conducted on the potential impacts Open Science might have on academia, society, and the economy (Klebel et al. 2023; Tennant et al. 2016).
 However, studies on specific types of Open Science impact, such as those on the Open Access citation advantage, often lack a clear understanding of causal pathways and thus fail to develop a meaningful strategy for estimating causal effects.
 Our introduction shows how causal inference could be leveraged to improve these and similar studies.

 Introducing DAGs

 It is convenient to represent a structural causal model using a directed acyclic graph (DAG).
 A DAG is a directed graph (sometimes called a network) where the nodes (sometimes called vertices) represent variables, and the links (sometimes called edges) represent causal effects.
-A DAG is acyclic, meaning that there cannot be directed cycles, so that if \(X \rightarrow Z \rightarrow Y\), there cannot be a link \(Y \rightarrow X\) (or \(Y \rightarrow Z\) or \(Z \rightarrow X\)).
-If there is a \(X \rightarrow Y\), it means that \(Y\) directly depends on \(X\), that is, \(Y\) is a function of \(X\).
-We do not specify what function exactly, so it can be a linear function, an exponential function, or any complicated type of function.
-Interactions between variables, moderators, hurdles, or any other type of functional specification are not indicated separately, and all can be part of the function.
+A DAG is acyclic, meaning there are no directed cycles, so that if \(X \rightarrow Z \rightarrow Y\), there cannot be a link \(Y \rightarrow X\) (or \(Y \rightarrow Z\) or \(Z \rightarrow X\)).
+See Table 1 for an overview of some of the concepts related to DAGs.

-, which is available from the website http://dagitty.net, which also contains many useful pointers to additional introductions and tutorials.
+A useful tool for working with DAGs is called dagitty (Textor et al. 2016), which is available from the website http://dagitty.net, which also contains many useful pointers to additional introductions and tutorials.

 Using DAGs to identify causal effects